Vape debate: Are e-cigarettes wiping out teen smoking?

 The vaping debate underscores a growing rift in the tobacco control field.
 For decades, advocates, regulators and researchers were united in a common fight against cigarettes, which cause cancer, heart disease, stroke and many other deadly diseases.

 But views have diverged since the introduction of e-cigarettes and other alternative products.
-Some experts — such as Warner and Levy — believe the most realistic approach is to shift smokers away from burning tobacco toward less-risky products.
+Some experts believe the most realistic approach is to shift smokers away from burning tobacco toward less-risky products.

 On the other side are those who say there is no safe way to use tobacco or nicotine and quitting should be the goal.